CECPD offers the following online courses at cecpdonline.org:

-Entry Level Child Care Training Online meets the child care center licensing requirement for the entry level training for the first 90 days of employment in Oklahoma*.
+Entry Level Child Care Training Online meets the child care center licensing requirement for the entry level training for the first 90 days of employment in Oklahoma.
 You may print your certificate after completing the class.
 You may want to print multiple copies to give to your employer and keep for your own records.
-You must retake ELCCT if you leave and come back to child care after two years.
+This training is not required when previously received, unless the individual has not been employed at a licensed program within the last five years.
 You do not have to retake it if you move to another child care center or family child care home.

 Learn how to expand shared reading throughout preschool classroom discovery centers and actively participate in shared reading through big books, large group, and small group sessions.
 Participants will learn how to develop a well-planned shared reading activity and analyze its effectiveness.

 Participants will develop a greater understanding of alphabet knowledge within a broader framework of literacy activities.
 Examine four strategies that support children in learning the alphabet as well as how to integrate the alphabet into classroom discovery centers.